Paper, Scissors, Gravity

 The whole reason this exists: I'm building vcad, a parametric CAD kernel, and I need accurate physics for sim2real.
 I want to simulate a robot in CAD, train a policy against the simulation, and deploy it to a real Municipal Robotics rover.
 For that, the physics has to be differentiable (so gradients flow through the sim for optimization), high precision (f64, not f32), and structured for robotics (articulated trees, not flat body lists).

-Rapier3D, our previous backend, is great for games.
-It's none of those things.
+Rapier3D, our previous backend, is great for games, but it's none of those things.

 The swap was clean.
 Three source files touched Rapier directly.
 I rewrote them to use phyz.
 Rapier's flat body set became a Featherstone articulated tree.
 The impulse solver became spring-damper contacts. f32 everywhere became f64.
 The public API (PhysicsWorld, RobotEnv, JointState, Action) didn't change at all.

-13 tests.
-All passing.
-WASM builds.
-Downstream crates didn't know anything happened.
+All 13 tests are passing, WASM builds, and the downstream crates didn't know anything happened.

 What I actually learned today